lead forensics image

 • VMQ: Used for high temperatures with low mechanical resistance

-Some of our materials offer an ATEX option on request for explosive applications and environments.
+Some materials offer an ATEX option on request for explosive applications and environments.

-Maintenance required to keep your Flexible Impeller Pumps running:
+What a maintenance required to keep your Flexible Impeller pumps running?

 • Visual inspections of the casing, impellers and vanes to check for signs of leaks or damage